Penn State | Online

 Choose Courses in One of Five Emphases

 A set number of required core courses anchor each emphasis.
 For each emphasis, there are suggested emphasis and elective courses.
-A culminating master's project or paper approved by your adviser and the department fulfills the requirements for the master's degree.
+A culminating master's paper approved by your adviser and the department fulfills the requirements for the master's degree.
 The emphases include:

 Develop your skills and knowledge in working with and transforming the lives of young readers.
 Hone your strategies for encouraging reading, enjoy engaging with many different forms of children's and adolescents' literature, and inspire further exploration of literature for young readers.